Watch Talk: What’s the Rate of a Watch?

-What exactly is the rate?
-The rate is how fast or slow a watch runs in seconds per day.
+What exactly is the rate of a watch?
+It’s how fast or slow a watch runs in seconds per day.

 That’s why so many older watches on eBay and flea markets run too fast.
 Dirt and hardened lubrication caused the amplitude to drop and the rate to increase.

 A sticky or magnetized hairspring has the same effect.
 A magnetized hairspring will cause the watch to run much too fast and it’s one of the most common reasons that a watch doesn’t keep good time.

 Finally, the position of the watch also has some influence.

 In the horizontal positions (dial up and dial down) most of the downward pressure of the balance pinion is on the capstone, lubricated with some Moebius 9010.
 The friction is minimal and doesn’t affect time-keeping.

 In the vertical positions, the friction is much greater because of larger surface contact of the balance staff with the jewel hole walls.
 A change from a horizontal position to a vertical position causes a swing in the amplitude which in turn causes a fluctuation in the rate.

 That’s why many movements are adjusted to 3 or 5 positions.
 It means that the watch is adjusted for positional error to make sure that the watch runs accurately in the most important positions.